sendgrid/smtpapi-php/README.md

 <a name="announcements"></a>
 # Announcements

-All updates to this module is documented in our [CHANGELOG](https://github.com/sendgrid/smtpapi-php/blob/master/CHANGELOG.md).
+All the updates to this module is documented in our [CHANGELOG](https://github.com/sendgrid/smtpapi-php/blob/master/CHANGELOG.md).

 # Table of Contents